-With the current preference in construction for timber framed buildings, the shiplap clad style is quite prevalent and although there is no specific local vernacular to which it relates the materials used and coastal influences sit well in the Town Beach setting.
+With the current preference in construction for timber framed buildings, the open boarding cladding style is quite prevalent and is used extensively in coastal areas and will sit well in the Town Beach setting.

 The properties along Town Beach sea front vary considerably in style and age, and with a few exceptions are quite poor in terms of aesthetic.
 Heights vary from 1 to 4 storey's, with a range of flat, mansarded and pitched roofs.
 No particularly cohesive style can be garnered from this collection of buildings.